HuotChu/HuotChu/README.md

 ### 🧠 What I'm Building

 **[Elder Brains](https://elderbrains.com)** — AI character portrait generator for D&D and TTRPG players.
 Pick a style, describe your character, get a stunning portrait.
-No account required.
 From $1.

 **[Brain Child](https://brainchild.app)** — Helping parents capture and celebrate childhood development *(in progress)*.